Non-Invasive Paternity Test

 Give Us a Call

-Looking for a prenatal paternity test that can be used in court?
+Looking for a non-invasive prenatal paternity test that can be used in court?
 Have questions about the science behind the test?
 Call our experts for a no-obligation consultation.
 A dedicated DDC customer service representative can help answer any questions you may have and identify which type of paternity test may best suit your needs.

 2